foundriesio/docs/source/user-guide/account-management/subscription-and-billing.rst

 .. _ref-subscription-and-billing:

-Managing your Subscription
+Managing Your Subscription
 ==========================

 .. hint::
-   FoundriesFactory is a DevSecOps platform subscription service.
+   FoundriesFactory® is a DevSecOps platform subscription service.
    Per month or annual plan choices, both provide access to all FoundriesFactory features and support.

 Subscriptions apply per Factory;
 if you have *Factories*, you will manage them separately.

-Changing your Plan
+Changing Your Plan
 ------------------

 From your Factory's page, navigate to the :guilabel:`Plan` tab.